Zaynabmama/WebsiteBuilder/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> A web-based platform that allows users to create, customize, and deploy websites effortlessly by selecting pre-designed components and deploying the site with a single click.
+> A web-based platform that allows users to create, customize, and deploy websites effortlessly by selecting pre-designed components and deploying the site with a single click on netlify.
 The goal is to simplify website creation and make it accessible for everyone, regardless of technical expertise.

 ### User Stories